susan-roehampton/OS-Coursework/week5.md

 ./monitor-server.sh

-The script demonstrates professional remote administration practices by combining performance monitoring with live security verification.
+The script shows the professional remote administration practices by connecting performance monitoring with live security record.

 ### Evidence